Federal Programs Coordinator

 The Elementary and Secondary Education Act (ESEA) was passed in 1965 as part of Lyndon B. Johnson’s “War on Poverty.”
 The focus of reform efforts at that time were the ideals of equal access to education and providing high standards for all children, regardless of socioeconomic status.
-The ESEA has evolved over the last half-century and is now known as the No Child Left Behind Act, which became law in 2002 during the George W. Bush administration.
-The Barack Obama is now engaged in reevaluating and expanding the vision of ESEA to include fostering innovation and refocusing on equity and access for all.
+The ESEA has evolved over the last half-century and was known as the No Child Left Behind Act, which became law in 2002 during the George W. Bush administration.
+Barack Obama engaged in reevaluating and expanding the vision of ESEA to include fostering innovation and refocusing on equity and access for all, amending ESEA through P.L.
+114-95, enacted December 10, 2015 and known as Every Student Succeeds Act (ESSA).

 Putnam City Schools receives federal grant funds that benefit the children and families living within our district boundaries.
 Each grant fund has regulations and goals that must be met to continue funding.
 The Federal Programs office works closely with Curriculum and Instruction coordinators, schools, parents, and other stakeholders to plan and implement high-quality programs that will benefit the students of Putnam City Schools.
 The Federal Programs office administers grant funds for:

-- Title II, Part A - Preparing, Training, and Recruiting High Quality Teachers and Principals
+Title II, Part A - Preparing, Training, and Recruiting High Quality Teachers, Principals, and other School Leaders

-Please feel free to direct any questions, suggestions, or concerns about Title I and II federal funds to this office:
+Please feel free to direct any questions, suggestions, or concerns about Title I, II, III and IV federal funds to this office:

 Parental Involvement: The District is committed to providing a quality education for every student in the District.
 When schools and parents form strong partnerships, all students’ potential for academic success improves significantly.
 The District will have programs, activities, and procedures for the involvement of parents in all of its schools with Title I, Part A programs consistent with applicable federal law.
 These programs, activities, and procedures will be planned and operated with meaningful consultation with parents of participating students and will be incorporated in the District’s Title I Plan.